 - Exercise decreases your body fat percentage and helps maintain a healthy weight.

 We all know that regular exercise can help you lose weight and maintain a slim figure.
-This is important because fat cells in the body store high levels of estrogen, a hormone which is one of the strongest breast cancer risk factors when levels become too high.
+This is important because fat cells in the body store high levels of estrogen, a A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. which is one of the strongest breast cancer risk factors when levels become too high.
 Please visit our page on obesity and breast cancer for more information on this risk factor.

 It is now believed that exercise can modify the pattern of a woman’s menstrual cycle, causing your body to produce less estrogen.
 This therefore helps to lower your breast cancer risk.